 - loss of consciousness

-Thee are four stages of heartworm disease in dogs.
+Thee are four stages of heartworm disease in dogs (20).

-In stage 1 your dog is usually symptom-free, but you might notice a mild cough.
-This is the mild stage and dogs seem lively and healthy.
-Because the symptoms aren’t noticeable right away, this disease is hard to diagnose inthe earliest stage.
-Blood tests may even return with a negative answer.
-This is why you test again in a couple of weeks if the history of the dog is unknown.
+Stage 1: A dog is symptom-free, but you might notice a mild cough.
+Because the symptoms are barely noticeable, the disease is hard to diagnose in the early stage.
+Even blood tests may return negative.
+This is why you should test again in a couple of weeks, especially if the dog's health history is unknown.

-In stage 2 of heartworm disease there are moderate symptoms like a cough that won’tt go away, and unusual tiredness after hard play.
+Stage 2: There are moderate symptoms like a more incessant cough that won't go away, and unusual tiredness.
 The symptoms may be far enough along at this point to be detected in a test.

-You should see your veterinarian at least once per year for a checkup.
-During this checkup, make sure that they screen Fido for heartworm.
+See your veterinarian every six months, and screen the dog for heartworm.
 You should also see your vet in between checkups if you notice any of these symptoms: